Melanesian mythology: Origin of fire

 Myths of the origin of fire present a number of types.
 Dixon began with a form common in southern Papua New Guinea.
 According to a version told by the Motu, the ancestors of the present people had no fire, and ate their food raw until one day they saw smoke rising out at sea.
-A dog, a snake, a bandicoot, a bird, and a kangaroo all saw this smoke and asked, "Who will go to get fire?"
-The snake, bandicoot, bird, and kangaroo all tried to cross the sea and get the fire, but they were unsuccessful.
-Then the dog started and swam and swam until he reached the island where the smoke rose.
-There he saw women cooking with fire, and seizing a blazing brand, he ran to the shore and swam safely back with it to the mainland, where he gave it to all the people.
+A group of animals saw the smoke; a dog went to look for the origin, where he saw women cooking with fire.
+Seizing a blazing brand, he swam safely back with it to the mainland, where he gave it to all the people.